abhishek-gola/hazard-detector/README.md

 | non-causal (shipped 8-frame chunk) | 0.258 | 0.447 | 23.8 % | **0.0 %** |
 | **strictly causal** (2 passes, aligned) | **0.280** | **0.453** | **29.0 %** | **17.9 %** |

-**The strictly causal protocol is slightly better, not worse.** AP 0.280 vs 0.258, and at a tight false-alarm budget the non-causal protocol cannot operate at all while the causal one reaches 17.9 % recall.
+The strictly causal protocol comes out slightly ahead, not behind.
+AP 0.280 vs 0.258, and at a tight false-alarm budget the non-causal protocol cannot operate at all while the causal one reaches 17.9 % recall.